TutulDevs/All-JavaScript/README.md

 # All Vanilla JavaScript Projects

-* This repository is the collection of all the Vanilla JavaScript projects that I'm building currently.
+This repo is the collection of all my vanilla JavaScript projects.
+But I've some more, which are not in this repo.
+Go to the live link to see them all.

-* I've the ambition to build 50 projects.
-Let's see 🤞
+👉  [The site](https://all-js.netlify.app/) for the live links.

-* You're contribution will be highly appreciated.
+## Credits

-* 👉  [The site](https://all-js.netlify.app/) for the live links.
+- to be added